Riki Manuel: Commissioned art

-Manuel was the lead carver for the wharenui, Wheke, at Rāpaki (Te Wheke) Marae, at Te Rāpaki-o-Te Rakiwhakaputa, which he worked on with Fayne Robinson, and was opened in 2010.
+Manuel was the lead carver for the wharenui, Te Wheke, at Rāpaki (Te Wheke) Marae, at Te Rāpaki-o-Te Rakiwhakaputa, which he worked on with Fayne Robinson, and was opened in 2010.

+Honours and awards

+In the 2026 King’s Birthday Honours, Manuel was appointed a Companion of the New Zealand Order of Merit, for services to Māori art.